 Mother in heaven, what's wrong with me?
 The prayer to my mother triggered the memory of my dream.
 Those hadn't featured her in a long time.
-She'd said I was strong, but never once had she made a mention of the two men I had somehow found myself caught between.
-And in that moment, I knew that fact was important.
+She'd told me not to be afraid, but never once had she made a mention of the two men I had somehow found myself caught between.

+It didn't matter, I realized, it couldn't.
 I needed to be strong for the city.
 I couldn't do that if I was wrestling with my affections for John or my whirlwind of emotions for Crane.
-They were background noise, and the rebellion was the song.
+They were background noise, and the rebellion was the symphony.
 I had to devote my whole focus to it, or it wouldn't be played properly.
 I couldn't let them, or even Bane, get in my head; I had a war to win.

 Biting my lip, I looked down at the hose peeking out of my jacket sleeve.
 Now that Bane knew about our little scheme, I didn't see why we shouldn't flaunt it.
 After the day I'd had, I felt like scaring the sanity out of a couple of Goons.

 But first things first, I had to get back to my Young, assure them that I wasn't dead, and come up with a plan of attack for the rest of the month.
 The mainlanders may have been dead, but we still had their trackers, strong enough to get the job done, and I felt the first dangerous stirrings of hope awaken somewhere in my chest.